Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Computer-evaluated estimates for small values of

 \section{Computer-evaluated estimates for small values of $n$}

 \propComput*

 Up to $n\le7$ the exact values are known, see also \cref{tab:face distro} in the introduction.
 They can be computed by exhaustive enumeration of all possible embeddings.
 Computing higher values might require additional insight to cut down the size of the search space.
-Therefore for the computation of small values of $n>7$, we used a different approach.
-We provide a simple program in Sage\footnote{Available in the sources of our arxiv submission, file \texttt{Num\_bounds.sage}.
-We also provide computed data using this program for $7\le n \le 4157$ in file \texttt{data.txt}} that is used only to numerically compute the exact upper bounds as derived in the preceding proofs, using previously computed values for smaller numbers of vertices.
+Therefore for the computation of small values of $n>7$, we used a different approach. \lv{We provide a simple program in Sage\footnote{Available in the sources of our arXiv submission~\cite{ourArxiv}; files \texttt{Num\_bounds.sage} and \texttt{Num\_bounds\_faster.sage}.
+We also provide there the computed data using this program for $7\le n \le \ComputThr$ in file \texttt{data.txt}.} that is used only to numerically compute the exact upper bounds as derived in the preceding proofs, using previously computed values for smaller numbers of vertices.}

 For $n\le 242$, we use bound provided by \cref{thm:logsqBound}.
 In fact, for computer computation, we used a very slightly sharper bound which appears in the proof as \cref{eq:logsqForComputation}.
-In this range of parameters, $\E[F(n)] < 5\ln(n)+5$; see \cref{fig:logsqBound}.
+In this range of parameters, $\E[F(n)] < 5\ln(n)+5$; see \cref{fig:logsqBound} the left chart.